Patient education: Celiac disease in children (Beyond the Basics)

 Wheat free" does not necessarily mean gluten free.
 Read the packaging or call the manufacturer if you have questions about a specific product.

   ●While pure oats are safe, oats can sometimes be contaminated with wheat during processing.
 Therefore, parents should be sure the oats are manufactured using the purity protocol process and the package specifically indicates that the product is gluten free and was processed in a gluten-free facility.
 Children with newly diagnosed celiac disease should wait until their intestines heal before adding oats to their diet, and those with severe disease should avoid oats altogether.
 If gluten free oats are added to the diet, it should be done with the guidance of your dietitian.
 Oats are usually added in small portions and gradually increased over time to avoid any reaction to the increased fiber in the diet.
 Careful monitoring of symptoms is important as there is a small percentage of the population that cannot tolerate the protein found in oats.

   Is a strict gluten-free diet really necessary? — A completely gluten-free diet is the only treatment for celiac disease.

   Children who do not have bothersome symptoms of celiac disease often find it hard to follow a strict gluten-free diet.
 Indeed, some doctors have questioned the need for a gluten-free diet in people without symptoms.
 However, most experts recommend a strict gluten-free diet for all children with celiac disease, whether or not the child has symptoms, for the following reasons:

-  ●Some children with celiac disease have vitamin or nutrient deficiencies, even if they feel well.
+  ●Some children with celiac disease develop vitamin or nutrient deficiencies, even if they feel well.
 If untreated, these deficiencies can cause problems (such as anemia due to iron deficiency or bone loss due to vitamin D deficiency).
 People with celiac disease who do not follow a strict gluten-free diet are more likely to have certain health problems as adults, including osteoporosis (thinning of bones) and having babies with lower birth weight.

   ●Strictly following a gluten-free diet usually helps improve a child's energy and sense of well-being even if the child does not have obvious symptoms.

   Monitoring during treatment — After starting a gluten-free diet, most children begin to feel better within a few weeks.